 Advertisement

 We are forensic scientists leading the forensics programs at the University of North Dakota and the University of Central Lancashire.
-We use molecular biology and bioinformatics to develop tools to help researchers and investigators more accurately estimate the post-mortem interval.
+We use molecular biology and bioinformatics to develop tools to researchers and investigators more accurately estimate the post-mortem interval.
 Our recently published research in Frontiers in Microbiology found that studying the microbes involved in decomposition could predict time elapsed since death in extreme cold conditions with high accuracy.

 In an extremely cold environment like North Dakota’s winters, traditional methods might not be enough to understand decomposition and estimate time of death.
 For instance, the body cools much faster in cold conditions, which can skew estimates based on body temperature.

 Similarly, cold environments can delay the onset and duration of rigor mortis, or body stiffening.
-The process of decomposition, including the activity of insects and other scavengers that contribute to the breakdown of the body, can also be slowed or halted by freezing temperatures.
+The of decomposition, the activity of insects and other scavengers that contribute to the breakdown of the body, can also be slowed or halted by freezing temperatures.

 Microbes and time since death